GospelSounders/adventhymnals/content/02.christ-in-song/06.401-500/04.431-440/10.Praise-for-Truth/docs.md

 ---
+title: |
-title: 440.
-Praise for Truth
+    440. Praise for Truth - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 440.
+Praise for Truth.
+Praise to Him by whose kind favor Heav'nly truth has reached our ears; May its sweet reviving savor Fill our hearts and calm our fears.
+    keywords:  |
-    keywords: Christ in Song, Praise for Truth, Praise to Him by whose kind favor,
+        Christ in Song, adventhymnals, advent hymnals, Praise for Truth, Praise to Him by whose kind favor.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 440. PRAISE FOR TRUTH
+####  Christ in Song,

 ```txt
 1.